Vineeth-varma/azure_learning/azure_Networking.md

 ![image](https://user-images.githubusercontent.com/60296821/147773511-c4f76609-5048-403e-8a99-4e7a70ddb2ac.png)

 * When you create a virtual machine in a virtual network, the virtual machine gets a Private IP address from the address space of the subnet is it launched in.
+* **Network Interface:** - This is the interconnection between the virtual Machine and Virtual Network.

 ## Network Security Groups
 * These are used to filter network traffic to and from Azure resources in an Azure virtual network.